 The Vision Statement of a business is the heart of a company.
 It describes the broad view of how a company will leave an impact on clients/customers and its greater community.

 The Voice of a brand (also called Brand Voice) is the distinctive personality of a Brand in its communications–including social media.

 Web Content Accessibility Guidelines (WCAG) “covers a wide range of recommendations for making Web content more accessible.
 Following these guidelines will make content more accessible to a wider range of people with disabilities, including accommodations for blindness and low vision, deafness and hearing loss, limited movement, speech disabilities, photosensitivity, and combinations of these, and some accommodation for learning disabilities and cognitive limitations; but will not address every user need for people with these disabilities.
 These guidelines address accessibility of web content on desktops, laptops, tablets, and mobile devices.
 Following these guidelines will also often make Web content more usable to users in general.”

 The WCAG are developed and updated by the World Wide Web Consortium (W3C).

 A website is a series of connected webpages, typically including information about the website’s owner and purpose, as well as contact information.
-Website are both a necessary digital brochure for businesses today and a virtual marketplace for sales or leads.
+Websites are both a necessary digital brochure for businesses today and a virtual marketplace for sales or leads.